How to track search engine rankings

 - Set a target URL to identify issues such as cannibalization or having other URLs in the SERP.

 First and foremost, you must determine what your target URL is (preferably, you should have it documented).
 After you’ve identified it, compare it to other URLs that appear in SERPs for specific keywords.
 You can easily accomplish this by using SE Ranking’s Rank Tracker.
-The “How to Use Rank Tracker” subsection of this article contains detailed instructions on how to track ranking in different search engines and set a target URL to one or more keywords at the same time.
+The “How to Use Rank Tracker” subsection of this article contains detailed instructions on how to track keyword rankings in different search engines and set a target URL to one or more keywords at the same time.

 - Connect GSC to easily add keywords.